loneyb11/Bing_Me_Food_Class_Project_01/README.md

 First class project - Collaborated with Hector and Kristian

 ## Purpose
-The pupose of this app is to help students locate places to eat in Downtown San Antonio and give them directions in real time walking distance.
+The purpose of this app is to help students locate places to eat in Downtown San Antonio and give them directions in real time walking distance.
 The app provides nutritional information from places that serve food.

 ## User Story
 As A UTSA student at the downtown campus